NMCBookstore/NMC-Frontend/README.md

+# NMC-Frontend

+## Description

-# NMC-Frontend - This is a project for our thesis.
+This is a project for our thesis

 ## Member

- Nguyễn Minh Chiến.
+ Nguyễn Minh Chiến - 19110173

- Nguyễn Minh Cương.
+ Nguyễn Minh Cương - 19110016

 ## Installation

 Use the Node Package Manager [npm] to install

 ```bash